Friday, November 18, 2011

 One of these logos is for a headphone company, the other a blog for moms.
 A little tricky to decide which is which when they are next to each other; imagine trying to do so if they weren’t side by side.

-A company’s logo, once established, is much more than a picture or set of text; it is layers of brand recognition that is available to a consumer with a single glance.
-When you see two golden arches you immediately know it is McDonalds with their Big Mac’s, golden French fries, and that McRib sandwich that seems to not want to die.
-We have thousands of memories, experiences and opinions that are all linked to this single logo.
+A company’s logo, once established, is much more than a picture or set of text; it is layers of brand recognition that are available to a consumer with a single glance.
+When you see two golden arches you, immediately know it is McDonald's with their Big Mac’s, golden French fries, and that McRib sandwich that seems to not want to die.
+We have thousands of memories, experiences, and opinions that are all linked to this single logo.

-But what happens when your logo looks almost identical to that of another companies?
-Well for hip hop artist Dr. Dre’s headphone company (Beats by Dre) and Disney’s newly acquired mommy blog (Babble) this has seemed to happen.
-I came across this by chance; when I thought that the ad banner on my computer was for a new set of headphones, and not a blog that features articles about vegan Thanksgiving meal ideas.
+But what happens when your logo looks almost identical to that of another company's?
+Well, for hip hop artist Dr. Dre’s headphone company (Beats by Dre), and Disney’s newly acquired mommy blog (Babble), this has seemed to happen.
+I came across this by chance; when I thought that the ad banner on my computer was for a new set of headphones and not a blog that features articles about vegan Thanksgiving meal ideas.

-The point I am trying to make is that when your designing a logo, you want to make sure there is nothing out there that you can easily be mistaken for yours.
-Maybe these two companies have such different markets that this will not be a branding issue, but for me it was.
-I was not able to see the Babble logo and instantly think, “That’s a website for women to go and learn about healthy foods for their children” or even, “what logo is that?”
-I was thinking about oversized headphones and west coast hip-hop.
+The point I am trying to make is that, when you're designing a logo, you want to make sure there is nothing out there that can easily be mistaken for yours.
+Maybe these two companies have such different markets that this will not be an branding issue, but for me it was.
+I was not able to see the Babble logo and instantly think, “That’s a website for women to go and learn about healthy foods for their children” or even, “What logo is that?”
+I was thinking about over-sized headphones and west coast hip-hop.

 Post a Comment